-We compare the atmospheric boundary layer (ABL) of the simulated catchment to observations from the meteorological tower at Karlsruhe Institute of Technology (KIT; Kalthoff and Vogel, 1992) and with DWD radiosonde observations in Stuttgart (STG) (see Figure 1 for locations and Table A1 for details of observed quantities).
-To avoid a biased comparison due to land-cover mismatches between the simulation due to only having one land-use type per gridcell and the actual land use at the observation sites, the simulations are averaged over five-by-five atmospheric grid boxes centered around the observation sites thus giving approximately the same fractional land cover in both cases.
+We compare the atmospheric boundary layer (ABL) of the simulated catchment to observations from the meteorological tower at Karlsruhe Institute of Technology (KIT; Kalthoff and Vogel, 1992) and with DWD radiosonde observations in Stuttgart (STG) (see Fig. 1 for locations and Table A1 for details of observed quantities).
+To avoid a biased comparison related to land-cover mismatches between the simulation and the actual land use at the observation sites, the simulation results are averaged over five-by-five atmospheric grid boxes centered around the observation sites, thus giving approximately the same fractional land cover as is present at the observation location.

-The 10m mean diurnal minimum temperatures in the catchment are between 0.5 K (January) and 2.5 K (August) higher than observed (Figure 7, top) and are reached approximately one hour later than observed with the subsequent morning temperature rise shifted accordingly.
-The simulated diurnal temperature maxima are on average 0.7 K lower than in the observations and are reached 30 minutes later than measured.
-The morning temperature gradient in the simulation ranges from 0.10 K/h in December to 0.31 K/h in April, which compares reasonably well with the observations (0.13/0.52 K/h in

-January/April).
-The evening cooling, however, progresses too slowly and results in too high minimum temperatures.
-At 100 m above ground, diurnal maximum temperatures agree within 0.7 K while the warm bias of diurnal minimum temperatures (0.9 K) is smaller than at 10m height (Figure 7, bottom).
-Also at 100 m a 1h shift between the diurnal minimum temperatures and the morning temperature rise are found.
-In 200 m height, the simulated monthly mean diurnal cycles are practically identical to the KIT observations (not shown).
-The temperature standard deviations (mean absolute difference between daily and monthly mean profile) are somewhat smaller than observed, in particular during the afternoon for the summer half year when the reduction can be more than 20%.
+The 10 m mean diurnal minimum temperatures in the catchment are between 0.5 K (January) and 2.5 K (August) higher than observed (Fig. 7, top) and are reached approximately 1 h later than observed with the subsequent morning temperature rise shifted accordingly.
+The simulated diurnal temperature maxima are on average 0.7 K lower than in the observations and are reached 30 min later than measured.
+The morning temperature gradient in the simulation ranges from $0.10 \,\mathrm{K} \,\mathrm{h}^{-1}$ in December to $0.31 \,\mathrm{K} \,\mathrm{h}^{-1}$ in April, which compares reasonably well with the observations $(0.13/0.52 \text{ K h}^{-1})$ in January/April).
+The evening cooling, however, progresses too slowly and results in too-high minimum temperatures.
+At 100 m above the ground, diurnal maximum temperatures agree within 0.7 K, while the warm bias of diurnal minimum temperatures (0.9 K) is smaller than at 10 m height (Fig. 7, bottom).
+Also at 100 m, a 1 h shift between the diur-